Budget Picks · Updated May 2026

 Hybrid, Elongated · 16mm · $117.00 (10% off)

-The Beyond Measure Ronin is the best all-around paddle under $125 — period.
-Both shapes pair a genuinely high swing weight (Hybrid 115.65, Elongated 114.98) with the kind of twist weight (6.36–6.53) that keeps off-center hits stable — numbers you'd normally pay $200+ for.
+The Beyond Measure Ronin pairs a genuinely high swing weight (Hybrid 115.65, Elongated 114.98) with the kind of twist weight (6.36–6.53) that keeps off-center hits stable — numbers you'd normally pay $200+ for.
 The thermoformed 16mm build feels premium in hand, with enough pop to drive and enough touch to reset.
-At $117 with 10% off using code PLAYBOOK (about $105), nothing in this bracket matches its spec sheet.
+At $117 with 10% off using code PLAYBOOK (about $105), nothing all-court in this bracket matches its spec sheet.

 Friday